Désolé, la version française de cette page ne peut être offerte pour le moment.

 The early warnings of environmentalists about the negative impacts of genetically modified (GM) plants are being proven correct.
 We are now observing the following serious problems:

 - Increased Herbicide Use: The widespread cultivation of GM herbicide-tolerant crops has pushed up the use of herbicides such as glyphosate.
-Herbicide sales in Canada rose by 199% between 1994 and 2016.
+Herbicide sales in Canada have increased by 234% since GM crops have been introduced (1994-2020).

 - “Superpests”: Some insects have developed resistance to the toxins in GM insect-resistant crops.
 The first case in Canada was reported in May 2019.